 The chronic use of synthetic drugs can result in addiction, which is a progressive and debilitating condition.
 When addicted, the individual will continue to use the drug despite its negative effects and consequences.

-When a person who suffers from an addiction to synthetic drugs attempts to quit, the drug user may experience very uncomfortable withdrawal symptoms which can diminish resolve to maintain abstinence and otherwise complicate early recovery.
+When a person who suffers from an addiction to synthetic drugs attempts to quit, the drug user may experience very uncomfortable withdrawal symptoms which can diminish their resolve to maintain abstinence and otherwise complicate early recovery.
 Professional detox programs provide drug users with the support needed to withdraw safely from synthetic drugs and help set a foundation for recovery.

-Popular Synthetic Drugs
+List of Synthetic Drugs

 - Spice/K2: Spice and K2 are popular synthetic marijuana compounds.
 They mimic THC, which is the active ingredient in marijuana.
 Spice and K2 abuse can cause anxiety, hallucinations, organ damage, and death.9

 These are just a few of the more common synthetic drugs.
-There are hundreds of synthetic drugs and the chemical makeup of these substances changes frequently, which can result in unpredictable side effects.
+There are hundreds of synthetic drugs, and the chemical makeup of these substances changes frequently, which can result in unpredictable side effects.

 Signs and Symptoms of Synthetic Drug Use